SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ### Blank IntelliJ IDEA Solution (Project)

 We start by creating an empty solution **(Project)** in IntelliJ IDEA.
 The solutions (project) in IntelliJ IDEA combine **a group of tasks**.
-This opportunity is **very convenient**, when we want to **work on a few projects** and switch quickly between them or we want to **unite logically a few interconnected projects**.
+This opportunity is **very convenient** when we want to **work on a few projects** and switch quickly between them or we want to **unite logically a few interconnected projects**.

-In the current practical exercise, we will use a **Project with a couple of tasks (Java classes)**, to organize the solutions of the tasks from the exercises – every task in a separate Java class and all of them in a common project.
+In the current practical exercise we will use a **Project with a couple of tasks (Java classes)** to organize the solutions of the tasks from the exercises – every task in a separate Java class and all of them in a common project.

 * We start IntelliJ IDEA.
 * We create a new **Project:** [**File**] → [**New**] → [**Project**].